marox89/gbo/README.md

-# gbo
+# PVL
-Home PV panels inverter and "watt router" monitoring and logging.
+Photovoltaic Logger

+Home logger intended ( but not limitted to ) use with RaspberryPi.
+It is comunicating with GreenBonO - http://yorix.cz/cz/greenbono/greenbono.htm watt router and Eaton Inverter to log data using RRD and show current status via local web page.